 Most people who are known to have an

-acute hepatitis C infection get treated with antiviral medicine.
-Treatment for acute hepatitis C may help prevent long-term (chronic) infection,
+acute hepatitis C infection get treated with antiviral medicine if the infection does not clear up on its own.
+Treatment for acute hepatitis C may help prevent long-term (chronic) infection.

 Antiviral medicines also are used